dmknuth/ai-game-demo/space-wars/README.md

 ### Runtime Issues

 **Network connection fails:**
+- Verify the `config.txt` file exists in the same directory as the executable
+- Check that all required fields (host_ip, host_port, client_ip, client_port) are present and valid
 - Verify both players are on the same network
-- Check firewall settings (port must be open)
+- Check firewall settings (ports must be open)
-- Ensure correct IP address and port are entered
+- Ensure IP addresses and ports are correctly configured
 - Try using `localhost` or `127.0.0.1` for local testing
+- Check that ports are not already in use by another application

+**Configuration file errors:**
+- Ensure `config.txt` exists (copy from `config.example.txt` if needed)
+- Verify IP addresses are in valid format (e.g., `192.168.1.100`)
+- Verify ports are numbers between 1 and 65535
+- Check for typos in key names (must be: host_ip, host_port, client_ip, client_port)

 **Game runs slowly:**
 - Ensure you're using a Release build (not Debug)